kiprotect/dwork/README.md

 ## Installing

-You can install the latest Algoneer version using pip:
+You can install the latest Dwork version using pip:

     pip install dwork